Introduction to ARM

 Remarks

-Since ARM’s branch instructions are PC relative the code produced is position independent — it can execute from any address in memory.
-Certain systems such as BREW use this.
+Since ARM’s branch instructions are PC-relative the code produced is position independent — it can execute from any address in memory.
+Certain systems such as BREW take advantage of this to avoid the need for an MMU.